 All VPN profiles installed on a certain iOS device are visible on the VPN section (Settings > VPN).
 You will notice two types of profiles: VPN Configurations and Personal VPN.

-The VPN profiles visible in the Personal VPN section use the iOS built-in VPN tunneling protocol implementations (IPSec, IKEv2).
+The VPN profiles visible in the Personal VPN section use the iOS built-in VPN tunneling protocol implementations (IPSec, IKEv2, PPTP – for iOS 9 or below).
 The VPN config files listed in VPN Configurations provide custom VPN tunnel implementation (e.g., OpenVPN).
 For more details, I recommend reading this article.

 All VPN profiles that are currently installed on your devices can be seen on Settings > VPN.